sensational stir-fried pork grilled cheese

 This is a most family friendly recipe.
 I do hope you will give it and all the other Saucy Mama products a try.
-Check out their web site to see all the fabulous blogger entries and other creative recipes.
 And don’t forget to leave a comment here letting me know how saucy your are, so you can be entered into the Saucy Mama Give Away.
-Barhyte Specialty Foods is providing one (1) package featuring three Saucy Mama products (except olives) as an audience prize.
+Barhyte Specialty Foods is providing one (1) package featuring three Saucy Mama products (except olives) as an audience gift.
 I will randomly pick a winner and announce on Sunday, May 24th.
 Best of luck to all of us.Print

 1-pound fresh ground pork

 ½ cup Saucy Mama Sweet Heat Marinade

 ¼ cup chopped scallions